MannLabs/alphatims/README.md

 ## About

-With the introduction of the [Bruker TimsTOF](bruker.com/products/mass-spectrometry-and-separations/lc-ms/o-tof/timstof-pro.html), the inclusion of ion mobility separation (IMS) between liquid chromatography (LC) and tandem mass spectrometry (MSMS) instruments has gained popularity for both [DDA](https://pubs.acs.org/doi/abs/10.1021/acs.jproteome.5b00932) and [DIA](https://www.nature.com/articles/s41592-020-00998-0).
+With the introduction of the [Bruker TimsTOF](bruker.com/products/mass-spectrometry-and-separations/lc-ms/o-tof/timstof-pro.html) and [Parallel Accumulation–Serial Fragmentation (PASEF)](https://doi.org/10.1074/mcp.TIR118.000900), the inclusion of ion mobility separation (IMS) between liquid chromatography (LC) and tandem mass spectrometry (MSMS) instruments has gained popularity for both [DDA](https://pubs.acs.org/doi/abs/10.1021/acs.jproteome.5b00932) and [DIA](https://www.nature.com/articles/s41592-020-00998-0).
 However, detection of such five dimensional points (chromatographic retention time (rt), ion mobility, quadrupole mass to charge (m/z), time-of-flight (TOF) m/z and intensity) at GHz results in an increased amount of data and complexity.
 Efficient accession, analysis and visualisation of Bruker TimsTOF data is therefore imperative.
 AlphaTims is an open-source Python package that allows such efficient access.
 It can be used with a graphical user interface (GUI), a command-line interface (CLI) or as a module directly within Python.

 ## License